abid-lohan/ctf-writeups/web/Blackbox - TAMUctf 2023/readme.md

 ![Untitled](images/Untitled%202.png)

-Exploring the files, he find so many important information:
+Exploring the files, he find so much important information:

 - **config.php** is on .gitignore, so we can’t see the source of this specific file right now
 - There is an **admin.php** file that includes our desired flag